dfsp-spirit/libfs/README.md

 * You can extract the MGZ files manually on the command line before running your program or convert them using the FreeSurfer `mri_convert` command line program: `mri_convert file.mgz file.mgh`.

+#### What libfs is not

+ This library was written from scratch in C++.
+It is **not** based on the FreeSurfer C code and does not use the same data structures that are used in FreeSurfer.

 ## Usage

 ### Examples